Verint Systems, Inc. (VRNT) Shares Down Despite Recent Market Volatility - News Heater

 VRNT’s Market Performance

-VRNT stock saw an increase of -0.07% in the past week, with a monthly gain of 15.84% and a quarterly increase of 13.68%.
-The volatility ratio for the week is 3.33%, and the volatility levels for the last 30 days are 4.04% for Verint Systems, Inc. (VRNT).
-The simple moving average for the past 20 days is 4.21% for VRNT’s stock, with a -11.64% simple moving average for the past 200 days.
+VRNT stock saw an increase of -1.96% in the past week, with a monthly gain of 7.56% and a quarterly increase of 17.57%.
+The volatility ratio for the week is 2.02%, and the volatility levels for the last 30 days are 3.64% for Verint Systems, Inc. (VRNT).
+The simple moving average for the last 20 days is 0.75% for VRNT’s stock, with a simple moving average of -12.42% for the last 200 days.

 Insider Trading